NoelOsiro/FE_Submission02/README.md

 <h3 align="center">Submission for the Front-End Assessment Challange</h3>

+- 🔭 Implement assignment using JavaScript do not use a framework. **Javascript**

+- 👷🏽‍♀️Build out the project to the designs inside the `/Designs` folder. **/Designs**

 - 🤝  Implement the following views: **Login, Dashboard, Orders**

 <h3 align="left">Connect with me:</h3>